ImpulseAdventure/GUIslice-Builder/README.md

 Further enhancements to the code generation of Button callbacks.
 See Appendix E of the User Guide for more details.

+Button callbacks "Jump to Page?
+True/False" and "Show Popup Page?
+True/False" have been replaced with simply specifying the Target Page to go to.
+See Section 4.18 Text Button of the User Guide for more detalls.

 Code Generation templates are now exposed and editable for customization.
 See Appendix F of the User Guide.

 ##### Bug Fixes